osmosis-labs/osmosis/x/concentrated-liquidity/architecture.md

 $$geometricExponentIncrementDistanceInTicks = 9 * 10^{(-exponentAtPriceOne)}$$

-Since we define k at price one and utilize this as the increment starting point instead of price zero, we must multiply the result by 9 as shown above.
+Since we define $exponentAtPriceOne$ and utilize this as the increment starting point instead of price zero, we must multiply the result by 9 as shown above.
 In other words, starting at 1, it takes 9 ticks to get to the first power of 10.
 Then, starting at 10, it takes 9*10 ticks to get to the next power of 10, etc.

-Now that we know how many ticks must be crossed in order for our k to be incremented, we can then figure out what our change in k will be based on what tick we are trading at:
+Now that we know how many ticks must be crossed in order for our $exponentAtPriceOne$ to be incremented, we can then figure out what our change in $exponentAtPriceOne$ will be based on what tick is being traded at:

 $$geometricExponentDelta = ⌊ tick / geometricExponentIncrementDistanceInTicks ⌋$$

-With $geometricExponentDelta$ and $exponentAtPriceOne$, we can figure out what the k value we will be at when we reach the provided tick:
+With $geometricExponentDelta$ and $exponentAtPriceOne$, we can figure out what the $exponentAtPriceOne$ value we will be at when we reach the provided tick:

 $$exponentAtCurrentTick = exponentAtPriceOne + geometricExponentDelta$$

-Knowing what our $exponentAtCurrentTick$ is, we must then figure out what power of 10 this k corresponds to:
+Knowing what our $exponentAtCurrentTick$ is, we must then figure out what power of 10 this $exponentAtPriceOne$ corresponds to (by what number does the price gets incremented with each new tick):

 $$currentAdditiveIncrementInTicks = 10^{(exponentAtCurrentTick)}$$